Founder Profile Series: Bridget O'Carroll

 O’Carroll built Studio Qila out of her love for intense and community-driven fitness.
 Her journey to discovering her love for that particular form of fitness began in her childhood.

 Growing up, O’Carroll stated that fitness and travel were a big part of her life.
 She lived in over 40 different houses.
-In each location, she got involved with physical activities, ranging from competitive Irish dancing in Washington to hula dancing in Hawaii to women’s cross country in Massachusetts.
+In each location, she got involved with physical activities, ranging from competitive Irish dancing in Washington to women’s cross country in Massachusetts.

 “I loved that intensity [I found in cross country],” said O’Carroll.
 “I love the team aspects of that competition.”

-After finding these same aspects at fitness studios in DC, she became an instructor at a studio, which not only allowed her to embrace her love for fitness but to also provide for her family, who comes from a low-income background.
+After finding these same aspects at fitness studios in DC, she became an instructor at a national fitness studio, which not only allowed her to embrace her love for fitness but to also provide for her family.

-During the pandemic, O’Carroll had just registered to start training at a local fitness studio when everything went on lockdown.
+During the pandemic, O’Carroll had completed a second training and certification at another national fitness studio when everything went on lockdown.
 In order to remain active, she started working out with her friends, leading to the creation of her business.

-O’Carroll stated that while she found it exciting that she was making history with her business, she also found it saddening.
+O’Carroll stated that while she found it exciting when she realized she was making history with her business, she also found it saddening.

-In addition, to help those from low-income backgrounds, her studio has a no questions asked scholarship program which gives memberships to those who find the price to be a barrier between them and their workout.
+In addition, to promote accessibility in the wellness space, Studio Qila offers a scholarship program to anyone who needs it, which gives memberships to those who find the price to be a barrier between them and their workout.

 How has O’Carroll depended on the Venture Lab to grow Studio Qila?